hemerajs/hemera/website/versioned_docs/version-5.1.0/plugin.md

 ### Decorators

 Decorators are something special.
-Even if you create a plugin scope you can decorate the parent scope as well as child plugins.
+Even if you create a plugin scope you can decorate the parent, sibling and child scopes.
 Decorators are primarly used to expose data or functionality to other plugins.

 ```js
 const hp = require('hemera-plugin')